-Exploration activities planned in the Munmorah State Conservation Area and consultation with the Resource Regulator and National Parks Wildlife Services (NPWS) commenced in April 2020.
+Exploration or environmental assessment activities planned in the Munmorah State Conservation Area and consultation with the Resource Regulator and National Parks Wildlife Services (NPWS) commenced in April 2020.
 Further consultation will occur during the MOP period on exploration planning, activities and rehabilitation.